Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The parameter constraints on the scalar field coupling parameters

-Considering short-range gravity experiments with torsion pendulum, the DM induce force leads to a variation in torque that is dependent on the mass $m_{\phi}$ of dark matter and experimental design.
-In one of our experiments, we analyzed the fluctuations of torque in the torsion pendulum experiments measuring the gravitational constant $G$.
+Considering $G$-measurement gravity experiments with torsion pendulum, the {scalar-field Yukawa} force leads to a variation in torque that is dependent on the {scalar field mass} $m_{\phi}$ and experimental design.
+Then, we analyzed the fluctuations of torque in the torsion pendulum experiments measuring the gravitational constant $G$.
 Huazhong University of Science and Technology (HUST) group has reported the $G$ measurements by two different methods (HUST-18), the time-of-swing (TOS) method and angular-acceleration-feedback (AAF) method \cite{li2018measurements}.
 The two methods obtained $G$ values of $6.674184(78)\times10^{-11}$ m$^{3}$kg$^{-1}$s$^{-2}$ and $6.674484(78)\times10^{-11}$ m$^{3}$kg$^{-1}$s$^{-2}$.
-In the absence of the scalar field DM, the two measured values of gravitational constant $G$ should be same or their ratio should be equal to one.
+In the absence of {a light scalar field}, the two measured values of gravitational constant $G$ should be same or their ratio should be equal to one.
 The insignificant difference between two $G$ values measured in one laboratory may be caused by the couplings of scalar field to the SM particles.
-We search the possible DM signal in these two experiments.
+By combining the $\mathcal{M}_{i}(m_{\phi},d_{i})$ in Eq.(\ref{dmg1}), we search {the possible scalar-field signal in these two experiments}.

-In the TOS method, the experiment used pendulum to measure the changes of torsional oscillation frequency for two different source-mass configurations: near position and far position.
+In the TOS method, the experiment used pendulum to measure the changes in torsional oscillation frequency for two different source-mass configurations: near position and far position (the experimental schematic diagram can be found in Fig. 1 of Ref.\cite{li2018measurements}).
 The near configuration can speed up the oscillation and the far configuration can lead to a slower oscillation.
-The scalar field DM can produce a variation on the changes of torsional oscillation frequency for two configurations.
+The {Yukawa forces induced by the scalar fields} can produce a variation in the changes in torsional oscillation frequency for two configurations.
 Considering the interaction between the pendulum and source masses, the corresponding torques of the TOS experiment can be written as